lxm218/Edminforce/doc/mobile base/Requirement.md

 2. **Book trail class:** User can book a trail class of this program.

    * It should be setted in admin, if a program set to trail true, then this button show, otherwise do need to show this button.
 For example, **Summer Camp** don't have Book trail
 3. **Sample Art Works**: Don't need to implement this version.
-Show it, but cannot click
+Show it(don't show in the first version), but cannot click
 4. **Photo List**:

 ## Book Trail